All Episodes

 How can we destroy capitalism?

-Well, all of a sudden now big oil has become a special interest.
+Well, all of a sudden now, big oil has become a special interest.

 Big pharmaceutical has become a special interest.

-We're talking about two people that want as many Americans to become serfs.
+We're talking about two people that want as many Americans to become serfs, S-E-R-F serfs of the state, as they can make, as they can manufacture.

-It's gonna be so easy to do.
+It's going to be so easy to do.

 They just wave a magic wand.

-Um Mexico, hey, screw it, we're getting out of NAFTA.
+They're going to tell Canada and Mexico, hey, screw it, we're getting out of NAFTA.

-I would be sick and tired of my my town being made out to be some ghost town of losers.
+I would be sick and tired of my town being made out to be some ghost town of losers.

 Youngstown, Ohio is not a community of losers.

-But that's how the Democrats made Youngstown sound last night, and a couple of other Ohio towns, and then it'll be on to Texas.
+But that's how the Democrats made Youngstown sound last night and a couple of other Ohio towns.

-And they're gonna get very difficult.
+And they're going to get very difficult.

 You know, a family member can rip a family member to shreds.

-You try it, and a family will circle wagons against you, and all the reprobates in the family that know they're reprobates will will, you know, get rid of you and and uh let you know what is.
+And all the reprobates in the family that know they're reprobates will get rid of you and let you know what is.

-So it's gonna be uh it's gonna be fascinating.
+So it's going to be fascinating.

-By the way, the House Oversight Committee has asked the Department of Justice to investigate whether baseball star Roger Clemens lied during his testimony to Congress about performance enhancing drugs in baseball.
+By the way, the House Oversight Committee has asked the Department of Justice to investigate whether baseball star Roger Clemens lied during his testimony to Congress about performance-enhancing drugs in baseball.

-So now I guess Clemens asked for this.
+So now, I guess Clemens asked for this.

 Okay, let's go to the phones.